actions/checkout/README.md

     # Default: true
     persist-credentials: ''

-    # Relative path under $GITHUB_WORKSPACE to place the repository
+    # Relative path under the workspace folder to place the repository
     path: ''

+    # allows path option to result in a path that is a parent of the working
+    # directory.
+This may have unforseen consequences.
+    # Default: false
+    allow_parent_path: ''

     # Whether to execute `git clean -ffdx && git reset --hard HEAD` before fetching
     # Default: true